 "The boom that is happening is giving more to the wealthy.
 This is the 'Shining India' people talk about.
-But the other part of it is very shocking, all the families where there
+But the other part of it is very shocking, all the families where there is not even food security.

-In 1971, slum dwellers accounted for one in six Mumbai-kers.Today, they constitute an absolute majority. is not even food security.
 The history of Bombay is that this was a city of wealth, and the poor shared in the growth of manufacturing.
 They built the cities and the wealth, but are increasingly left behind.
-We must ask: The 'Shining India' is for whom?142
+We must ask: The 'Shining India' is for whom?
+142